 Managing blue-green algae in farm water supplies

-What are the signs of blue-green algae in a water supply?
+The following signs can indicate blue-green algae in a water supply:

 - A sudden change in water colour overnight due to a mass of vivid green algae floating to the surface of the water.

-- The scum may be green, blue-green or khaki green, and can turn brown/green or white when dying off.
+- The scum may be green, blue-green or khaki green, and can turn brown or green or white when dying off.